DarrenRegan/Mobile-Apps-Project/README.md

 * SkiaSharp.Views.Forms
 ```

-4. Get API Key if you want to use the app for your own use. https://openweathermap.org/appid follow instructions and enter your API key in constants.cs
+4. [DONT HAVE TO DO] Get API Key if you want to use the app for your own use. https://openweathermap.org/appid follow instructions and enter your API key in constants.cs

 ```
 string OpenWeatherMapAPIKey = " ";